Narsil-A/pana-professor/README.md

-Pana Professor App
+# Pana Professor App

-This is an application for people that are looking for online classes in diverse topics, like math, tecnology and arts...and also, professor that want shared they knowlage is this topics.
+This application is designed for people seeking online classes in diverse topics such as math, technology, and arts.
+It is also aimed at professors who want to share their knowledge in these subjects.

-The main funcionality is that a authenticated user can create a class, set a price if they want, and number of students permited in the class room.
-The user can upload the class videos in different qualities and with their subtitles.
+The main functionality allows authenticated users to create classes, set a price if desired, and determine the number of students permitted in the classroom.
+Users can upload class videos in different qualities and with their subtitles.

-The authenticated user can contact the professor of the class with a real time chat and asked any question about the topic of the class.
+Authenticated users can contact the professor of a class via real-time chat to ask any questions about the class topic.

-Each class will be show up in the home page for all user to see it, and also, a widget card with each category will filter the classes from their main category.
+Each class is displayed on the homepage for all users to see, and a widget card for each category filters the classes by their main category.

-Also, the app have a section where the user can do quizzes about the topics, and see the results in a score section with visualization charts in differents types of charts.
+Additionally, the app includes a section where users can take quizzes on various topics and view the results in a score section with visualizations in different chart types.

-So navigate in the app:
+## Navigation in the App

-   - In the navbar are a  buttion that open a modal to add the classes and the respective files videos and subtitles.
+- The navbar includes a button that opens a modal to add classes and upload the respective video files and subtitles.
-   - in the menu navbar authenticated user will see varios sections:
+- In the menu navbar, authenticated users will see various sections:
-            - inbox: here the authenticated user can see  the conversation when they have one.
-To start the conversation they must contact the professor in the detail page of each class.
-To acces the detail page, must go into the card of each class on the home page.
+  - **Inbox**: Here, authenticated users can see their conversations.
+To start a conversation, they must contact the professor on the detail page of each class.
+To access the detail page, they must click on the class card on the homepage.
-            - In the score section will see the charts with buttons where the user can set the type of charts they want vizualize the data score
+  - **Score Section**: Users can view charts with buttons to select the type of chart they want to visualize their score data.
-            - Quiz section, the authenticated user can do quizzes of the topics they are studying.
+  - **Quiz Section**: Authenticated users can take quizzes on the topics they are studying.
-            - In the profile section the authenticated user can see their information and edit or delete their user.
+  - **Profile Section**: Authenticated users can view, edit, or delete their profile information.
-            - and finally the logout button.
+  - **Logout Button**: Allows users to log out of the application.

-Django Backend Setup Instructions:
+# Backend Setup Instructions

-Prerequisites
+## Prerequisites

 Ensure you have the following installed on your system: